Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 ## SAFE

+Surrogate Assisted Feature Extraction for Model Learning (SAFE ML) uses the elastic black box as a supervisor model to create an interpretable, yet still accurate glass box model.
+The main idea is to train a new interpretable model on newly engineered features extracted from the supervisor model.
 Scalable Automatic Feature Engineering with autofeat is an alternative available in R echosystem.
-The method can be described in 6 steps:
+The method can be described in 5 steps:

-+ Step 1 Provide a raw tabular data set.
++ Step 1: Provide a raw tabular data set.

-+ Step 2 Train a supervisor complex machine learning model on a provided data.
++ Step 2: Train a supervisor complex machine learning model on a provided data.
 This model does not need to be interpretable and is treated as a black box.

-+ Step 3 Use SAFE to find variable transformations.
++ Step 3: Use SAFE to find variable transformations.
 (A) For continuous variables use the Partial Dependence Profiles to find changepoints that allow the best binning for the variable of interest.
 (B) For categorical variables, use clustering to merge some of the levels.

-+ Step 4 Optionally, perform a feature selection on the new set of features that includes original variables from the raw data and variables transformed with the SAFE method.
++ Step 4: Optionally, perform a feature selection on the new set of features that includes original variables from the raw data and variables transformed with the SAFE method.

-+ Step 5 Fit a fully interpretable model on selected features.
++ Step 5: Fit a fully interpretable model on selected features.
 Models that can be used are, for example, logistic regression for classification problems or linear models for regression problems.